TPapiernik/Module_02_Challenge/README.md

 ## Results

-Upon successful completion of the refactoring, both versions of the code were tested for runtime performance for both Year 2017 and Year 2018.
+Upon successful completion of the Refactoring, both versions of the code were tested for runtime performance for both Year 2017 and Year 2018.

 The results of these tests are summarized below in